| |

 and ability of applicants to become involved in the

-working of the organisation is also taken into account.
+working of the organisation is the most important factor taken into account.

-Therefore if you are not in housing need or prepared
+Housing need is a secondary consideration.
+Therefore if you are not prepared

 to become involved in the workings of the Co-op do not